Side effects of chemotherapy

 Nausea and vomiting

 Some types of chemotherapy drugs may make you feel sick (nauseous) or vomit.
-You will generally be given anti-nausea medicines with each chemotherapy session to help prevent or reduce nausea and vomiting.
+You will probably be given anti-nausea medicines with each chemotherapy session to help prevent or reduce nausea and vomiting.
 Whether or not you feel sick is not a sign of how well the treatment is working.

 Changed bowel habits

 Some chemotherapy drugs, pain medicines and anti-nausea drugs can cause constipation or diarrhoea.
 Tell your doctor or nurse if your bowel habits have changed.
-If you are constipated, they may recommend taking laxatives.

 Joint and muscle pain